COVID-19: Lessons learned from cities and municipalities

 Solution: The 4C Strategies three step program is designed to help Crisis Management Teams act effectively and responsibly in order to support constituents, companies and society as a whole over the short and long-term.

-Benefits: The program enables cities to take stock of current COVID-19 response arrangements, prioritise and carry out appropriate actions at different times during the pandemic, and secure lessons learned from this exceptional situation.
+Benefits: The program enables cities to take stock of existing COVID-19 response arrangements, prioritise and carry out appropriate actions at different times during the pandemic, and secure lessons learned from this exceptional situation.

 Once society returns to some sort of normality, whether it is a new one or not, a lot of efforts will be put into analysing the COVID-19 response of the different stakeholders involved.
-We talk to 4C Strategies Principal Consultant Hans Arvidsson about the ongoing pandemic response programs at both capital and smaller cities, and how they are preparing for a potential ‘second wave’.
+We talked to 4C Strategies Principal Consultant Hans Arvidsson about the response programs at both capital and smaller cities and how they are preparing for a COVID-19 ‘flare-up’.